MRCardoso/code-lumen/README.md

-config the environment
+## download lumen

-### run the command "bower install"
+    run the command "composer update"

-    to download the dependency js and css
+## download the dependency js and css

-### run the command "gulp --production"
+    run the command "bower install"

-    to compile the files .css,less and js
+## to compile the files .css,less and js
+    run the command "gulp --production"

-## was add the layers service and validators in the app
+### was add the layers service and validators in the app

 * Controller: makes the intermediation of the view with Entitie
     * Service: is responsible by the business rule, comunication with Entitie